Llegó Navidad: Critical reception

 The editorial staff of AllMusic Guide scored this album 4.5 out of five stars, with reviewer Mark Deming calling this a "fresh and interesting" take on standard Christmas albums that includes diverse styles and genres that displays the "passion, skill, and joy" that the band has fostered for decades.
 In The Arts Desk, Russ Coffey rated Llegó Navidad three out of five stars, noting that the band mixes not only genres but also moods that range from serious to silly.
 Writing for the Associated Press, John Rogers calls this album "a holiday recording pretty much like no other".
 Ludovic Hunter-Tilney of Financial Times scored this album four out of five stars, noting that the diverse Latin music is a "welcome twist" on the Christmas album theme.

 A Rolling Stone overview of 2019 Christmas albums by Connor Ratliff highly recommends Llegó Navidad, in part due to introducing the author to new music.
 In 2022, Stephanie Kaloi wrote a listing of the 25 best Christmas albums of all time for Entertainment Weekly and included this one, writing that although it is not as familiar as some of the other music on her list, "within a few spins, each track became just as familiar as the holiday hits we've loved for years".

 Sales chart performance

-Llegó Navidad was the first top 10 album on the Billboard charts in 19 years, debuting at eight on the Latin Pop Albums chart.
+Llegó Navidad was the first top 10 album by Los Lobos on the Billboard charts in 19 years, debuting at eight on the Latin Pop Albums chart.